 The second swing was constructed at Uncle Herb's Amusement Park west of Maple Creek in 1986.
 This is identical to the construction of the first swing.

-Over two tones of steel went into the construction of Goliath.
+Over two tonnes of steel went into the construction of Goliath.
 The swing pivots are 2 Chevy car differentials, the seats are from old horse drawn farm equipment and like the two previous swings, sand fills the counterweight arms at the top, making the movement of the swing easy to accomplish.
 Goliath can rise to 25 feet high.
 In the spring of 2004, Bob Schmidt donated the swing to the town and Goliath was moved to the Langenburg Rest Area on Hwy 16.
-It is the only one swing that left.
+It is the only one of the swings left.

 Kenneth quite enjoyed building swings, so he looked at the book of records and decided to build the longest bike in the world too!
-He started on winter in his shop and in 1994 he built 44 seats, 85 ft long bike that he brought to town to introduce.
-Unfortunately, it couldn’t hold all the people weight and didn’t win record.
-"It was very interesting learning experience and time.
+He started one winter in his shop and in 1994 he built 44 seat 85 ft long bike that he brought to town to introduce.
+Unfortunately, it couldn’t hold all the peoples weight and didn’t win a record.
+"It was a very interesting learning experience and time.
 I enjoy doing it.
 Lots of people came to watch” remembers Ken.